-Anemia can cause symptoms in the mouth, such as a sore tongue and ulcers, but more commonly affects other aspects of a person’s overall health.
+Anemia can cause symptoms in the mouth, such as a sore tongue and ulcers or sores.
+However, it typically affects other aspects of a person’s overall health.

 A person with anemia may feel tired or weak due to the lack of oxygen.
 People may also experience other symptoms, including symptoms that affect the mouth.